Moses-Code-Dev/Djowda-Legal/privacy.md

 ### 8.7 Children’s Privacy

-Djowda is intended for general use and does not knowingly collect data from children under 13 (or the applicable age of consent).
+Our services are intended for a general audience and are not directed at children.
+You must be at least 16 years old (or the applicable age of digital consent in your country) to create an account.

-If such data is discovered, it will be promptly deleted.
-Parents or guardians may contact Djowda to request review or deletion of a child’s information.
+We do not knowingly collect personal information from children.
+If you are a parent or guardian and you become aware that your child has provided us with personal data without your consent, please contact us at privacy@djowda.org.
+If we become aware that we have collected personal data from a child without verification of parental consent, we will take steps to remove that information from our servers.

 ### 8.8 Exercising Your Rights